heavymetalthings/FedOCCT/README.md

 Solution :

-- installing the dev version of the problematic packages fixes the errors related to freetype
+- installing the dev version of the problematic packages fixes the errors

 ![image5](/assets/images/Screenshot5.png)